danielkeyes/danielkeyes/README.md

 A lot of my projects are private because they are codelabs, or used just for trying something new out.

-Github makes it easy for me to get to my projects from the way too many of computers I have.
+Github makes it easy for me to get to my projects from any of the way too many computers I have.

 ### What Else